Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Materials and Methods

 To include the slowing portions exceeding the range of [0,1] (PR for slowing EEG is always greater than in slow-free EEG), we increase the range to [0,4] (see Figure \ref{fig:histogram_uls}).
 Additionally, we include two additional bins at [-100,0) and (4, 100] to include the outliers but not significantly skew the histogram distribution.

 \begin{figurehere}

 \end{figurehere}

-On the other hand, for the SSLS and SDLS, the selected feature is the output of the single-channel slowing detector (bounded to [0,1]).
-We apply the single-channel slowing detector on all the channels in the 5s EEG segments, and arrange the outputs into a histogram.
+On the other hand, for the SLDS and DLDS, the selected feature is the output of the single-channel slowing detector (bounded to [0,1]).
+Hence, we do not need to determine the upper and lower limit of the slowing probability, making the computation process much easier.
+We apply the single-channel slowing detector on all the channels in the 5s EEG segments and arrange the outputs into a histogram.

-With the histograms from the three systems, we extract the histogram-based features: the histogram counts, the mean, median, mode, std, minimum value, maximum value, range, kurtosis, and skewness of the histogram.
-All three systems deploy a shallow learning model that takes the histogram-based features as input to perform a segment- or EEG-level prediction.
+From the histograms, we extract the following features: histogram counts, mean, median, mode, standard deviation, minimum value, maximum value, range, kurtosis, and skewness of the histogram.
+Histogram features are easy to interpret and are straightforward to handle numerically.
+Finally, all three systems deploy a shallow learning model that takes the histogram-based features as input to perform a segment- or EEG-level prediction.

-To understand why the histogram-based features are suitable for classification, we display the histograms of PRI for slowing and slow-free EEGs in Figure \ref{fig:histogram_PRI}.
+To understand why the histogram-based features are suitable for classification, we display PRI histograms for slowing and slow-free EEGs in Figure \ref{fig:histogram_PRI}.
 While slow-free EEGs have a lower average PRI, they still contain a small percentage of single-channel segments with high PRI values.
 As high PRI values are associated with slowing, this suggests that even slow-free EEGs can contain some amount of abnormal slowing, but less frequently than a slowing EEG.
-Consequently, the histograms-based features can account for the slowing frequency distribution in EEG segments and full EEGs, and can, therefore, serve as useful input features for machine learning methods for detecting slowing in EEG.
+Consequently, the histogram-based features can account for the slowing frequency distribution in EEG segments and full EEGs and can, therefore, serve as useful input features for machine learning methods for detecting slowing in EEG.